Last Updated on March 9, 2021 by Julia Wilson

-- Electrochemotherapy: An emerging therapeutic treatment which shows great promise for the treatment of skin tumours.
+- Electrochemotherapy: An emerging therapeutic treatment that shows great promise for the treatment of skin tumours.
 Chemotherapy drugs are poorly absorbed, this treatment allows for better penetration by delivering electric pulses into the tumour after administration of chemotherapy.

 If found and treated early, the prognosis for cats with skin SCC is good.
 Unfortunately, the above treatments generally don’t have a high success rate for cats with oral SCC and even with aggressive treatment, most cats survive less than 12 months.
-Therefore palliative care is the only treatment for cats advanced SCC.
+Therefore palliative care is the only treatment for cats with advanced SCC.

 - Pain management to keep your cat comfortable.

 - Nutritional support such as feeding a soft diet or a feeding tube for cats affected with oral SCC.

 - Limit your cat’s exposure to the sun by confining him/her indoors during the hours of 10.00 am – 4.00 pm.

 - Apply a high factor, waterproof sunblock to vulnerable areas such as the nose and ears.
 It should protect against UVA and UVB and at least SPF15, the higher the number, the better.
 Never use sunscreen which contains zinc oxide or salicylates (octyl salicylate) which are toxic to cats.
 Remember, anything you apply to your cat’s fur and skin can be ingested when the cat grooms.
 Look for brands that contain titanium dioxide is a safe alternative to zinc oxide.

 - Early detection is important, so your veterinarian may wish to take a biopsy to determine if your cat has sunburn or squamous cell carcinoma.